OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 If a mesh like Istio is added on top of an orchestrator such as Kubernetes, operators need to become experts in both technologies.

-- Insfrastrucure Can Be Slowed
+- Infrastructure Can Be Slowed

 Because a service mesh is an invasive and intricate technology, it can significantly slow down an architecture.